OogFarma Partners with NecstGen for Cleanroom Rental Collaboration Supporting Patient Safety and Efficiency of Ophthalmic Therapy in the Netherlands.

 mRNA-based: mRNA-based reprogramming uses synthetic messenger RNA (mRNA) to deliver reprogramming factors in a non-integrative manner, which is safer in terms of avoiding genome alteration.
 Although this method typically involves transfection, mRNA can be introduced into cells through other techniques, broadening its application.
 However, it is generally considered less efficient than viral methods.

-Protein-based: Direct delivery of reprogramming factors as proteins overcome genomic integration concerns, but it may require optimization to enhance reprogramming efficiency.
+Protein-based: Direct delivery of reprogramming factors as proteins overcome genomic integration concerns, but it may require optimisation to enhance reprogramming efficiency.

 The choice of delivery method depends on the specific goals of the research or clinical application, and factors such as efficiency, safety, and potential genomic alterations must be considered.